Links to

 Saturn

-Huygens Probe Descent Animation, low-res, narrated, JPL
+Huygens Probe Descent Animation, low-res, narrated

-Huygens Probe Descent Animation, high-res, unnarrated, JPL
+Huygens Probe Descent Animation, high-res, unnarrated

 Saturn